dreamboat26/RL-archive/README.md

 # Grasping-objects-using-Time-Contrastive-Networks
- In this I have used Time-Contrastive Networks and soft-Actor critic Algorithm to make robot grasp different objects
+Used Time-Contrastive Networks and soft-Actor critic Algorithm to make robot grasp different objects

 TCN.py => Script used to Train Time-Contrastive Network